huggingface/blog/paddlepaddle.md

 ## Find PaddlePaddle Models

-You can find all PaddlePaddle models on the Model Hub by with the [PaddlePaddle library tag](https://huggingface.co/models?library=paddlepaddle).
+You can find all PaddlePaddle models on the Model Hub by filtering with the [PaddlePaddle library tag](https://huggingface.co/models?library=paddlepaddle).

 <p align="center">
   <img src="assets/126_paddlepaddle/paddle_tag.png" alt="PaddlePaddle Tag"/>